 What’s the 4th stage of labor?
 Now that baby and placenta are both out, surely there can’t be another stage of labor!

-Well, rest and relax now, mama ‒ the fourth stage of labor is recovery.
+Rest and relax now, mama ‒the fourth stage of labor is ✨ recovery. ✨

-You’ve just brought a new life (maybe more!) into the world, now you need a little time to recover.
+You’ve just brought a new life (maybe more!) into the world, now you need time to recover.

 Cervix dilation chart during labor

 Sometimes, your cervix dilation can be a good indicator of which of the stages of labor you’re currently experiencing, or how close you are to the next stage of labor.